 SEMrush

-This tool helps conduct research on any domain name and optimize your campaigns for success.
+This tool helps you research any domain name and optimize your campaigns for success.
 It focuses on competitor research, keyword research, site audit and backlink analysis.

 Competitor analysis tools semrush example